ParallelMaths/parallel/pages/10-25-asteroid-impact.md

 ## 4. The shortest known maths paper

-A “paper” is a published piece of research, and mathematics papers usually run to a few pages, and sometimes to over 100 pages (eg the proof of Fermat’s Last Theorem).
+A “paper” is a published piece of research, and mathematics papers usually run to a few pages, and sometimes to over 100 pages (e.g. the proof of Fermat’s Last Theorem).

 This is the shortest-known paper published in a serious mathematics journal.

 ![](/resources/10-25-asteroid-impact/4-maths-paper.png){image align="center"}

-The mathematician Euler had conjectured (suggested) that you need at four 4th powers to add to a 4th power, or at least five 5th powers to add to a 5th power, and so on.
-However, this paper gives an example where only four 5th powers add to a 5th power, but I have replaced one of the numbers with a question mark.
+The mathematician Euler had conjectured (suggested) that you need at least four 4th powers to sum to a 4th power, or at least five 5th powers to sum to a 5th power, and so on.
+However, this paper gives an example where only four 5th powers sum to a 5th power (but I have replaced one of the numbers with a question mark).
 So the conjecture is wrong.

 ::: problem id=4_1 marks=3
 __4.1__ What is the missing number?

-Clue the answer is a two-digit number.
+Clue: the answer is a two-digit number.

 `x^5 + 84^5 + 110^5 + 133^5 = 144^5`